osilander/203.311/Week4/Week4.md

 ls -lh *fastq.gz
 ```

 Are all three files present?
+Are they all sitting in the `/data` directory that is sitting within your `/home` directory?

 ### Making Good Use of Summary Statistics
 We will follow much of the format from last week's lab, as this is *simply good practice* in bioinformatics and data analysis.

 Thus, once we have the data, the first thing we will do is get some summary statistics.
 Luckily, there are a number of other pieces of software that have been written to do this, so we will not need to re-invent the wheel.
+Today we will use three pieces of software, each of which are more oriented toward a specific sequencing platform.
+The first of these is [NanoPlot] (https://github.com/wdecoster/NanoPlot "NanoPlot github").

+### Software Installation

+As with any software, the first thing we need to do is install it. for all software that we install on the command line we will be using

 First, we need to load the sequencing data into *RStudio*.
 We will use the *load_sequence* function to do this.
 Look up this function and the arguments that it takes now.